 The Aquarium of the Pacific is unusually affordable, especially for an attraction of this caliber.
 There are a whole range of ticket prices, from single visit to a multi-tiered membership structure that’s engineered to flex around your needs… and your budget.

-Base ticket prices for the Aquarium are $36.95 for adults, $26.95 for kids (3-11) and $33.95 for seniors (62 and over); if you’re only looking to go once or twice a year, buying tickets a la carte makes perfect sense.
+If you’re only looking to go once a year, buying tickets a la carte makes perfect sense.
 If you love going to the Aquarium and want to go on the regular, then a membership (with its discounts and perks) is clearly the way to go.

 Pro-Tip: The Aquarium box office and website sells combination tickets that allow you to visit the LA Zoo, go on a harbor tour… even go behind the scenes at the Aquarium or go whale watching, all at a discounted price.

 Pro-Tip: The Aquarium offers discounted homeschool days a few times a year.
 Home educators can purchase tickets online to attend these special days that feature hands-on activities and exhibits throughout the venue.
 Keep an eye on the calendar for the next available date.

 Touring the Aquarium of the Pacific